Giovanni Di Maggio ’12

 You’ll also have extensive support in finding a job.
 You'll receive one-on-one guidance from a professional development advisor in the Center for Co-op and Career Development throughout your three years of law school.
 With assistance, you'll design a professional development strategy that includes both co-op and post-graduate planning.
 We’ll help you think creatively about your career.

-By the time you graduate, you’ll have had the opportunity to assess your skills and interests, refine your resume and fine-tune your interview and job search skills — and you’ll have tested those skills in four separate workplaces.
+By the time you graduate, you’ll have had the opportunity to assess your skills and interests, refine your resume and fine-tune your interview and job search skills — and you’ll have tested those skills in three separate workplaces.

 Through workshops and other targeted programs, we’ll expose you to the many exciting ways you can use your law degree.
 Whatever your future holds, you’ll be ready.